gitleaks/gitleaks/README.md

 Application Options:
-  -v, --verbose           Show verbose output from scan -r, --repo-url=         Repository URL
+  -v, --verbose           Show verbose output from scan -q, --quiet             Sets log level to error and only output leaks, one json object per line -r, --repo-url=         Repository URL
   -p, --path=             Path to directory (repo if contains .git) or file -c, --config-path=      Path to config